Stardown-app/Stardown/README.md

 ## Privacy

 Stardown will never sell any data to anyone, and does not collect nor send any of your personal data anywhere.
-Everything you copy or download using Stardown is stored locally.
+Everything you copy with Stardown is stored in your clipboard, local files, and/or your browser's settings depending on which features you use.
+Stardown's notepad saves to your browser's settings.

 ## Permissions